ccdf846153/starter-hugo-research-group/content/authors/尹志胜/_index.md

 ---
 # Display name
-title: 尹志胜
+title: 承楠

 # Full Name (for SEO)
-first_name: 尹
+first_name: 承
-last_name: 志胜
+last_name: 楠
-weight: 2
+weight: 1
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 副教授
+role: 教授

 # Organizations/Affiliations
 organizations: